 Rebuilding Rwanda: Memory, Testimony, and Living Together After Genocide

-This course will provide a practicum for students to consider the complex task that societies face in the aftermath of genocide.
-As an exploration in problem-based learning, this course will present students with the opportunity to explore multiple facets of the complex task of post-genocide reconstruction, provide them with information and experiences to help them develop their own solutions to the problem, and apply their experience to the formulation of responses to the problem.
-The curriculum is student-centered, and each student will be expected to develop his or her own path through the course material, and give a presentation based on this path at the end of the trip to Rwanda.
-Students will also collaborate, working in small teams and as a large group to fully explore the depths of the issues raised in readings and experiences on the ground in Rwanda.
+As an exploration in problem-based learning, this course offers the opportunity to explore multiple facets of the complex task of post-genocide reconstruction and apply your on-the-ground experience to the formulation of responses to the problem.
+The course is collaborative, allowing you to work in small teams and as a large group to fully explore the depths of the issues raised in readings and experiences on the ground in Rwanda.